junxit/us-congress-bills-116/bill.md

 Section 1271 of the Public Health Service Act (42 U.S.C.
 300d–71) is amended—

-- **(1)** in the section heading, by inserting before the period the following: “and Other Communication Capabilities”;
+- **(1)** in the section heading, by inserting before the period the following: “and Other Communication Capabilities”; and
 - **(2)** by striking subsection (a) and inserting the following:
   > - **(a)** *In general* The Secretary—
   >   - **(1)** shall provide coordination and assistance to poison control centers for the establishment and maintenance of a nationwide toll-free phone number, to be used to access such centers; and